What Exercise Is Best to Do?

 During recovery from back/neck pain or other aches & pains, patients will be encouraged to take up some form of exercise (if they weren’t doing anything prior) alongside their exercises given at the clinic.

-This is the best way to prevent pain from reoccurring in the future & will help with their overall health & wellbeing.
+It also is a great way to prevent pain from reoccurring in the future & will help your overall health & wellbeing.

 A common question is “what exercise is best to do?”

-These two factors I believe should direct your decision making on exercise the most!
+These two factors should direct your decision making on exercise the most, rather than what you think will get you the best results.

 There can be a range of reasons for starting to exercise.